 It's also likely that texting could easily move into therapeutic ‘chat’ – a therapist could be drawn into providing a therapeutic response when the medium cannot be guaranteed as secure and private.

-If a therapist does not have appropriate training and experience in providing chat or IM therapy, we recommended that therapy is provided via video.
+If you do not have appropriate training and experience in providing chat or instant messaging (IM) therapy, we recommended that therapy is provided via video.
 Video enables the therapist to engage directly with the child or young person, offering the closest medium to working face to face.
 It becomes more complex to ensure an appropriate assessment of the client when more physical and verbal cues are absent.

 If possible, we recommend encouraging a child or young person to make eye contact with the therapist by the end of a session.
 This helps to ensure or assess an appropriate and safe ending to the session is achieved.